 The docket proceeded through the steps outlined in RSA 541-A:31 applicable to contested administrative proceedings conducted by the Commission.4 A prehearing conference took place as scheduled on September 14, 2020, at which the Commission granted the intervention requests of Conservation Law Foundation, Clean Energy New Hampshire, the Department of Environmental Services, The Way Home, Acadia Center, and Southern New Hampshire Services.
-The parties convened for a technical session immediately after the prehearing conference and agreed upon a procedural schedule to govern the remainder of the docket, which the Commission staff (now staff of the New Hampshire Department of Energy, or "DOE"), OCA, and several intervenors
+The parties convened for a technical session immediately after the prehearing conference and agreed upon a procedural schedule to govern the remainder of the docket, which the Commission approved by secretarial letter on September 17, 2020.
+Discovery ensued, and Commission staff (now staff of the New Hampshire Department of Energy, or "DOE"), OCA, and several intervenors

-4 In its order denying a motion by the OCA and other parties to designate staff advocates, the Commission ruled that it was performing quasi-legislative or legislative functions in this docket, rather than adjudicative functions.
+In its order denying a motion by the OCA and other parties to designate staff advocates, the Commission ruled that it was performing quasi-legislative or legislative functions in this docket, rather than adjudicative functions.
 DE 20-092, Order No. 26,415, at 7 (October 8, 2020).
 The Commission later reconsidered this determination and decided to treat the entire proceeding as adjudicative.
 DE 20-092, Order No. 26,458, at 4 (February 19, 2021).